garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-blob-storage.md

 ## Prerequisites

-Before you begin, follow the [Connecting to Azure](../../existing-network/connecting-to-azure.md) guide to set up the Bastion Host to access your private Azure services.
+1. Before you begin, follow the [Connecting to Azure](../../existing-network/connecting-to-azure.md) guide to set up the Bastion Host to access your private Azure services.
+2. Following the above criteria, follow the [Setting up DNS Private Resolver](./setting-up-dns-private-resolver.md) guide to access the DNS Private Zones.
+3. After successfully setting up the DNS Private Resolver, follow the [Configuring Storage Account](./configuring-storage-account.md) guide to access the storage account endpoint.

 ## Existing Azure Blob Storage

 To connect to a Storage Account, ensure it is within the same **Resource Group** containing the Bastion Host.

-Following the above criteria, follow the [Setting up DNS Private Resolver](./setting-up-dns-private-resolver.md) guide to access the DNS Private Zones.

-After successfully setting up the DNS Private Resolver, follow the [Connecting to Storage Account](./connecting-to-storage-account.md) guide to configure the storage account.
+### Step 1: Accessing the Blob Storage

 Now follow the below steps to access the Blob Storage on your DevBox: